 HR will file the death claim.

 Employees leaving university employment have two options for keeping their university life insurance: portability or conversion.
-Retiring employees may port or convert the amount of their employee life insurance over the $10,000 university life insurance available to eligible retirees.
 See Portability and Conversion at a Glance to evaluate your options.

 You may be able to buy portable group life insurance when your employment with the university ends.
 Dependents may port dependent life insurance the employee was enrolled in at the time of the employee's death, divorce or termination (if the employee ports).
 Portability is not guaranteed; employees must certify that they and their dependents (when including dependent coverage) are not sick or injured to be eligible for portability.

 To be eligible to port your life insurance, you must: